 Sometime over the next two years Windows compatible switched LAN boxes flooded the market, taking over where hubs left off.
 Clunker LANs were a thing of the past.

-Then I won $5,000 for taking first place in a state wide Monster Madness competition (a game involving intense mathematical strategy, timing and skill).
+Then I heard about a video game contest with a $5,000 prize.
+I figured I could use the money and decided to participate - this was the only video game contest I ever entered.
+It was a state wide contest for a game called Monster Madness (a game involving intense mathematical strategy, timing and skill).
 You can find this game at numerous restaurants and bars throughout the country.
 Though I was overweight and relatively sluggish, I knew from the start that I would win, and stuck to it until I did.
 After I won, the competition coordinator put the game's programmer on the phone.
 One thing he said was that I was the only person to ever make it to the black bonus level.

 I was instantly known throughout the state as apparently there were quite a few people trying to beat my score.
 And yet that was my 3rd best score, the photographer goofed up on the best two so they didn't count.
 (My best score was over 625,000 points, while I won the state championship with a score of about 587,000 points.)

 These successes were a big help to my recovery process.
 I had a lot of challenges ahead of me, and this put me in the right frame of mind to get started.

 However, though I felt better I couldn't handle hearing the phone ring, and had to keep the ringer off.
 This was a clue that I still had a long ways to go (each time I heard a phone ring I would freeze up for several seconds before I could get a grip).
 There were still a number of psychological issues to deal with.